Aethylred/puppet-ck/README.md

 # Licensing

-This file is part of the postfix Puppet module.
+This file is part of the ck Puppet module.

 Licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0)